angristan/palette/README.md

 This is a project for the *Introduction to Artificial Intelligence* at Hanyang University under professor Youngjoon Won.

-Motivation, technical details and methodology cam be found in our so-called "[blog post](doc/blog)".
+Motivation, technical details and methodology cam be found in our so-called "[blog post](doc/blog)" as part the [assignment](doc/instructions-assignement-blog-post-video.pdf).

 ![](https://i.imgur.com/VhBKYdA.png)